Per Stirling Volunteers – Breast Cancer Awareness

-In the United States half of all women and a third of all men will be diagnosed with cancer in their lifetime.
-The odds are that we will all be affected in some way whether it’s a personal diagnosis or a friend or family member developing cancer.
+In the United States, half of all women and a third of all men will likely be diagnosed with cancer during their lifetime.
+As such, the odds are that we will all be affected in some way by this terrible disease, whether it’s a personal diagnosis or a friend or family member developing cancer.

-Exciting and innovative advances in research, prevention and treatment are being explored and developed from Artificial Intelligence detection of cervical precancers to improved global access to HPV vaccines in low and middle-income countries.
-Still, we have a way to go on tackling this pervasive disease so it’s important to keep up awareness and contribute to the cause.
+Exciting and innovative advances in research, prevention and treatment are taking place, from artificial intelligence-based detection of cervical precancers, to improved global access to HPV vaccines in low and middle-income countries.
+Still, we have a way to go in tackling this pervasive disease, so it’s important to keep up awareness and to contribute to the cause.

-“Each day of my journey presented new challenges and I tried to face them with a smile on my face.
-The journey was not an easy one and without the support and encouragement of my friends and families I do not know how I could have done it.”
+According to Heather, “Each day of my journey presented new challenges and I tried to face them with a smile on my face.
+The journey was not an easy one, and without the support and encouragement of my friends and families I do not know how I could have done it.”

 We are inspired by Heather’s strength and attitude.
 She says, “Cancer is a club I do not want anyone to have to join.
 I share my story so others might learn from it.”